padajar/padajar.github.io/_posts/2021-03-06-coronavirus-one-year-later.md

 I sit in the ESP office for a while between classes.
 We get a delivery of a hundred star-plushies as giveaways for our volunteers.
 I leave the package closed so that the people who ordered it can see them first.
 I make documentation for how to use our (physical) phones, since the software changed last summer and we ran into issues at our last program where our phones were accidentally forwarded to a random number in Las Vegas.
 We also get a delivery of t-shirts that we’re going to give out to students and teachers at HSSP.
 A few hundred prints of sloth shirts designed by members of ESP.

 I also have Intro to Acting in the afternoon, where we do physical improvisation, tell stories, and pretend to be an animal.
 Good, relaxing fun.
-That class is a way for me to just spent 2 hours not thinking about anything else.
+That class is a way for me to just spend 2 hours not thinking about anything else.

 After class, around 5 PM, I walk over to one of the piano rooms on the 4th floor of the Student Center, just down the hall from the ESP office, to try and play some songs and relax before the week ahead.
 With Spark so soon, a few assignments and tests ahead of me, I was feeling very busy.
 And I hadn’t quite gotten the chance to relax fully, with my last few weekends being taken up by running Science Bowl and volunteering at Ocean Science Bowl.
 So, I headed to a room where I could just go and sit and be with music for a little break.